bk5115545/The-Event-Engine/packs/README.txt

     -- Your code will not be automatically called in any other way than through Subscribers that are registered with Dispatcher
     -- Subscribers are called concurrently through Dispatcher.
 Make sure to control non-threadsafe resources
-4. Your pack probably wants to emit some kind of Events through Dispatcher -- Make sure to properly use std::shared_ptr<void> with a long enough object lifetime that the target exists when it event is processed
+4. Your pack probably wants to emit some kind of Events through Dispatcher -- Make sure to properly use std::shared_ptr<void> with a long enough object lifetime that the target exists when the event is processed

 Useful EventID's: